A Structural and Algorithmic Study of Stable Matching Lattices of "Nearby" Instances, with Applications: Preliminaries

 \begin{lemma}[\cite{GusfieldI}, Lemma 3.3.2] $\Pi$ contains at most $O(n^2)$ rotations and can be computed in polynomial time. \end{lemma}

 Consequently, $\Pi$ is a succinct representation of $\Lc$; the latter can be exponentially large.

-A \emph{closed set} of a poset is a set $S$ of elements of the poset such that if an element is in $S$ then all of its predecessors are also in $S$.
+\begin{definition} A closed set of a poset is a set $S$ of elements of the poset such that if an element is in $S$ then all of its predecessors are also in $S$. \end{definition}

 There is a one-to-one relationship between the stable matchings and the closed subsets of $\Pi$.
 Given a closed set $S$, the correponding matching $M$ is found by eliminating the rotations starting from $M_0$ according to the topological ordering of the elements in the set $S$.
 We say that $S$ \emph{generates} $M$ and that $\Pi$ {\em generates the lattice} $\Lc$ of all stable matchings of this instance.

 Let $S$ be a subset of the elements of a poset, and let $v$ be an element in $S$.
 We say that $v$ is a \emph{minimal} element in $S$ if there is no predecessors of $v$ in $S$.
 Similarly, $v$ is a \emph{maximal} element in $S$ if it has no successors in $S$.